news-scrapers/subject-classification-spanish/README.md

 ```

 ## Customization
-The function ``classfy(text)`` admits a keyword input ``default_threshold`` .
+The function ``classify(text)`` admits an input ``default_threshold`` .
 This is the lowest probability of the subject you want to display.
 By default is 0.001.

 ## Output and meaning
-The function ``classfy(text)`` a dictionary wich has all the subjects as keys and the probabilities as values a number between 0 and 1.
+The function ``classify(text)`` a dictionary wich has all the subjects as keys and the probabilities as values a number between 0 and 1.